ngwanatiyani/SauceDemo_AutomatedTest/CartTestSauceDemo/README.md

 Before running the script, ensure you have the following:

+An IDE of your choice (Intellij, enclipse or Netbeans)

 1. **Java Development Kit (JDK)** installed (JDK 18 or later recommended).
 2. **Maven** installed (optional, for managing dependencies).
 3. **Selenium WebDriver** and the appropriate browser driver (e.g., `chromedriver` for Chrome).